Liferay

 Where to Access Objects

-Application Menu → Control Panel → Objects
+You can access objects by navigating to Application Menu → Control Panel → Objects.

 1. Aggregation Fields